uswds/uswds-site/pages/about/research/recruitment/general-public.md

 {% endcapture %}

 {:.border-top-2px .border-base-lighter .padding-top-1}

-What to expect if we email you to participate.
+## What to expect if we contact you to participate

 {% include component-graphic-list.html content=graphic_list_items %}